Karen Spilka: Juvenile justice

 In 2013, Spilka led the successful effort to raise the age of juvenile jurisdiction from 17 to 18, placing nonviolent offenders in education and rehabilitation programs instead of prisons.

 Spilka has led the Senate's effort to raise the age of incarceration from 18 to 21, citing statistics that show that people under 21 are less likely to be repeat offenders if they are not incarcerated.
 Notwithstanding support from judges in Massachusetts, the Boston Celtics, and the New England Patriots, such measures have failed.

 Personal life

 Spilka is a longtime resident of Ashland, Massachusetts.
 She is married to Joel Loitherstein, an environmental engineer.
 She has three children.
 For many years, Spilka was the legal guardian of her youngest sister, Susie, who had Down syndrome.
 Susie died of Alzheimer's disease in 2017 at the age of 58.
+She is Jewish.

 Spilka is a well-known dog lover.
 In 2014, she adopted Lincoln, a pit-bull mix rescue, at the State House during the MSPCA Animal Lobby Day.
 Her love for Lincoln has made her vocally opposed to stereotypes around pit-bulls.
 When the Senate passed legislation in 2024 getting rid of certain breed restrictions, she noted, "A dog’s breed has nothing to do with their behavior, and every breed of dog can love a family unconditionally, the way Lincoln loves my family."